funvill/funvill.github.io/_posts/2010-04-26-butter-fried-bacon-wrapped-filet-mignon.md

 ---
-layout: post
+layout: single
 title: Butter fried bacon wrapped filet Mignon
 date: 2010-04-26 21:10
-author: funvill
-comments: true
-categories: [Cooking, directions, how to, raspberry, recipe, salad, steak, Uncategorized]
+categories: blog, [Cooking, directions, how to, raspberry, recipe, salad, steak, Uncategorized]
 ---
 In response to a friends post about <a href="http://www.criticaloddness.com/blog/buttersteak-mignon/">buttersteak-mignon</a> and his harassment about my not cooking any more I decided to construct the most delicious steak ever made.